For directions to Camp LuWiSoMo, click the link:

 Communicating with your Camper

 Messages are a great way to encourage campers and to let them know they are loved and supported.
-But we recommend not discussing what’s going on at home.
-Rather, keep it all about encouraging your camper during their time away.
+We recommend not discussing what’s going on at home too much; rather, keep it all about encouraging your camper during their time away.
 Help us combat homesickness by asking what they’ve done or what they’re looking forward to.

 Camp LuWiSoMo – Band Camp